xPl1Cit/aws-training/README.md

 7. Now that Terraform is initialized, please run the following command to run the Terraform project: "terraform apply -auto-approve"
 8. When Terraform is up and running, please log into your AWS console to make sure all the resources were deployed successfully.
 9. Upon completion of the "apply" command, Terraform should output the DNS Name of the Wordpress website you will be able to access now.
-10. Have fun with the deployment!
+10. Have fun with the Wordpress deployment!